Next Dance: Sat, March 16th

 7 pm to 11:30 pm.
 Night Club Two Step lesson begins at 7:30.

 Sign up for email (bottom of this page) and we'll notify you about future dances and any changes.

 Welcome Social Dancers & Dance Friends!

-We’re holding (almost) monthly dances at Heart of Rock Farm.
+Whenever we can, we’re hosting Barn Dances at Heart of Rock Farm.
 You’re invited to come out and dance with us.